agrimm/zombie-chaser/README.txt

 == DESCRIPTION:

-Zombie chaser aims to be a graphical interface to mutation testing.
+Zombie chaser is a graphic(al) interface to mutation testing.
 Kill off the mutants, or they will eat your brains!

-Currently, it uses a console interface. "@" represents you, "Z" represents the zombie approaching you, and "." indicates how close it is getting to you.

-Working on a GUI now ...
+The human running across the screen represents the normal running of your unit tests.
+If one of them fails, then the human dies.

+Then the zombies chase after you.
+Each zombie represents a mutation to your code.
+If your unit tests detect that something's wrong with your code, then the mutation gets killed.
+Otherwise, the zombie gets to meet you.

 == FEATURES/PROBLEMS:

 * Code is slightly different to chaser.
+* Not quite finished.

 == REQUIREMENTS:

-* Gosu (planned requirement)
+* Gosu
 * Test-unit (for ruby 1.9)

 == INSTALL: